Wondering how to teach your child the Montessori alphabet? Discover 7 little-known but effective ways to teach letters the Montessori way.

 As you can see, applying the Montessori alphabet teaching method at home is simple.

-Begin by labeling the letters by their sounds, not their names, as well as the short vowel sounds, not the long.
+Label letters by their sounds, not their names, as well as the short vowel sounds, not the long.
 Start with the most common sounds for those letters that have two options, and write them in lowercase instead of uppercase at first.

 The best order to teach letters of the alphabet are those that your child can make the most words with.
-Play with movable letters and sensory activities games, and sing letter sounds using songs or rhymes to reinforce what she has learned.
+Play with movable letters and sensory activities games, and sing letter sounds using songs or rhymes to reinforce what he has learned.

 See if teaching the Montessori alphabet is right for your child, even if you find yourself spelling “cat” as “cuh-ah-tuh” from now on.